-- Vitamin B (6) pyridoxine helps in the metabolism of steroids, lipids, many vitamins, glycogen.
+- Vitamin B (6) pyridoxine helps in the metabolism of steroids, lipids, many vitamins, and glycogen.

-- Its deficiency leads to peripheral neuropathy, abnormality in EEG, personality changes along with, depression and confusion, there may be anemia, diarrhea, seizure in babies below one year of age, inflammation of the tongue.
+- Its deficiency leads to peripheral neuropathy, abnormality in EEG, personality changes, depression, and confusion, there may be anemia, diarrhea, seizure in babies below one year of age, and inflammation of the tongue.